top of page

 3 turns

-When navigating a square pattern underwater, if you begin your course on a 50-degree heading how many turns will you require and what will your new headings be?
+When navigating a square pattern underwater, if you begin your course on a 50-degree heading, how many turns will you require, and what will your new heading be?

 An easier way is:

-Once your heading is set with north between the index marks, do not touch the bezel, rather move your body, follow the lubber line and use the cardinal points (north, south, east and west).
-90º of north is either east or west, depending on which way you turn.
-So rather than ajust the bezel and maybe use bad mathematics underwater, just use the cardinal point method.
+Once your heading is set with north between the index marks, do not touch the bezel; instead, move your body, follow the lubber line and use the cardinal points (North, South, East, and West).
+90º of north is either East or West, depending on which way you turn.
+So rather than adjust the bezel and maybe use bad mathematics underwater, use the cardinal point method.

 Starting point - North (between the index marks.
 The actually heading is irrelevant)